FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/06/3_Task2.md

 1. Search for FortiAnalyzer in the Searchbar
 ![image-20230703172215245](../assets/image-20230703172215245.png)

-2. Selec the `Fortinet FortiAnalyzer` Connector.
+2. Select the `Fortinet FortiAnalyzer` Connector.
 A new overlay Window appear which provides more details and the ability to install the connector.
 ![image-20230703173030364](../assets/image-20230703173030364.png)

 3. To Install the selected Connector, click on `Install` at the bottom left of the Popup.